satori-stan/CarND-PID-Control-Project/README.md

 ![Car controlled by PID in lakeside track simulator][image2]

-The maximum average speed achieved was ...
+The maximum average speed achieved was around 22 mph and although it wouldn't be a comfortable ride, it would be a safe one (as long as we are the only vehicle in the track).

 ## Dependencies